Pixplicity/android-custom-components/README.md

-mdevcon 2013: *Custom Components, Easier than you think!*
+Mobile Down South 2013: *Custom Components, Easier than you think!*
 ===========

 The associated code from Paul Lammertsma's talk.